In situ hybridization

-In situ hybridization (ISH) is a type of hybridization that uses a labeled complementary DNA, RNA or modified nucleic acids strand (i.e., probe) to localize a specific DNA or RNA sequence in a portion or section of tissue (in situ) or if the tissue is small enough (e.g., plant seeds, Drosophila embryos), in the entire tissue (whole mount ISH), in cells, and in circulating tumor cells (CTCs).
+In situ hybridization (ISH) is a type of hybridization that uses a labeled complementary DNA, RNA or modified nucleic acid strand (i.e., a probe) to localize a specific DNA or RNA sequence in a portion or section of tissue (in situ) or if the tissue is small enough (e.g., plant seeds, Drosophila embryos), in the entire tissue (whole mount ISH), in cells, and in circulating tumor cells (CTCs).
 This is distinct from immunohistochemistry, which usually localizes proteins in tissue sections.

 In situ hybridization is used to reveal the location of specific nucleic acid sequences on chromosomes or in tissues, a crucial step for understanding the organization, regulation, and function of genes.
 The key techniques currently in use include in situ hybridization to mRNA with oligonucleotide and RNA probes (both radio-labeled and hapten-labeled), analysis with light and electron microscopes, whole mount in situ hybridization, double detection of RNAs and RNA plus protein, and fluorescent in situ hybridization to detect chromosomal sequences.
 DNA ISH can be used to determine the structure of chromosomes.
 Fluorescent DNA ISH (FISH) can, for example, be used in medical diagnostics to assess chromosomal integrity.
 RNA ISH (RNA in situ hybridization) is used to measure and localize RNAs (mRNAs, lncRNAs, and miRNAs) within tissue sections, cells, whole mounts, and circulating tumor cells (CTCs).
 In situ hybridization was invented by American biologists Mary-Lou Pardue and Joseph G. Gall.

 Challenges of in-situ hybridization

 In situ hybridization is a powerful technique for identifying specific mRNA species within individual cells in tissue sections, providing insights into physiological processes and disease pathogenesis.
 However, in situ hybridization requires that many steps be taken with precise optimization for each tissue examined and for each probe used.
 In order to preserve the target mRNA within tissues, it is often required that crosslinking fixatives (such as formaldehyde) be used.

-In addition, in-situ hybridization on tissue sections require that tissue slices be very thin, usually 3 µm to 7 µm in thickness.
+In addition, in-situ hybridization on tissue sections require that tissue slices be very thin, usually 3 μm to 7 μm in thickness.
 Common methods of preparing tissue sections for in-situ hybridization processing include cutting specimens with a cryostat or a Compresstome tissue slicer.
 A cryostat takes fresh or fixed tissue and immerses it into liquid nitrogen for flash freezing.
 Then tissue is embedded in freeze media called OCT and thin sections are cut.
 Obstacles include getting freeze artifacts on tissue that may interfere with proper mRNA staining.
 The Compresstome cuts tissue into thin slices without a freeze process; free-floating sections are cut after being embedded in agarose for stability.
 This method avoids freezing tissue and thus associated freeze artifacts.
 The process is permanent and irreversible once its complete.